 “What’s a Ligonier?”

 We receive many questions at our conferences and events.
 One of my favorites is “What’s a Ligonier?”
 That one is fairly easy to answer, and it’s my joy to recount how God has used Dr. R.C.
-Sproul and this ministry for more than forty-seven years.
+Sproul and this ministry for more than fifty years.